Capgemini/microsoft-team-labs/codelabs/specflow-advanced-scenarios.md

 	Then a dialog is displayed with a title of 'Contact Delete Confirmation'
 ```

-## Exercise 2 - Handling Asynchronous Operations

-## Exercise 3 - Using Different By Selector Methods
+## Exercise 2 - Using Different By Selector Methods
+Alongside XPath, Selenium has other types of selectors available for use.
+One that is quite useful to use is the class selector:

+For a list of all of the available selectors, refer to the Selelium page: https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/By.html

+## Exercise 3 - Handling Asynchronous Operations

 ## Exercise 4 - Inputting Drawing Into Pen Control